 Above: L-R The new look cabins for the 1980s - Far right tha Airbus.

 The next few years saw rapid expansion of Dan-Air scheduled services.
-By 1989 a new cabin refit had been carried out.
-New aircraft joined the fleet.
-This time they would come direct from the manufacturer.
+By 1989 a second cabin refit had been carried out.
+By now, brand new aircraft joined the fleet, direct from the manufacturer.
 The fuel savings and lower maintenance costs of new aircraft had paid off.
 The BAe 146 had significant savings over the BAC 1-11 and carried roughly the same amount of Passengers.
 The Boeing 737 fleet was enhanced by the arrival of never variants, the 300 and 400 series.
 Each new variant carrying more passengers that the previous example.
 To compete with Britannia and Air Europe's Boeing 767, Dan-Air introduced the Airbus A300 into the fleet.
 The A300 had 336 seats and would be ideal for charters to the most popular destinations.
-These high-denisty flights would usually be to Spain, the Canary Islands and Portugal.
+These high-density flights would usually be to Spain, the Canary Islands and Portugal.
 Captain Alan Selby recalls:

 The airline was carving an impressive record as a scheduled carrier, carrying over a million scheduled passengers by the late 1980s.
 Dan-Air gave its crew new uniforms and welcomed male cabin crew for the first time.
 A new class of cabin was unveiled in 1989.
 Class Elite was tagged as being 'What business class travel was meant to be."
 The first destination was Paris.